 Southern Corn Bread Recipe

 Eating corn bread with dinner has long been a southern favorite.
 Don't believe me?
 Just visit any southern dinner table during any family gathering.
-There's sure to be some good ole fashioned homemade bread sitting right their for everyone to enjoy.
+There's sure to be some good ole fashioned homemade bread sitting right their on the table for everyone to enjoy.

 Cornbread is one of many comfort foods.
 Add it to your meal and expect your dinner guess to leave your table satisfied and with a full stomach.